seerasasikumar/Customer-Churn-Analysis/Excel/README.md

 - Active Customers
 - Churn Rate

-## Charts
+## Visualizations

-- Customers by Contract
+- Churn by Contract
-- Customers by Payment Method
+- Churn by Payment Method

-## Insights
+## Key Insights

-- Month-to-month contracts have the highest number of customers.
+- Month-to-month contract customers have the highest churn.
-- Electronic Check is the most common payment method.
+- Electronic Check is the most common payment method among churned customers.
+- The overall churn rate is approximately 26.5%.

+## Output

+The Excel dashboard provides a clear overview of customer churn trends and supports business decisions for improving customer retention.